Amazon WorkMail – Managed Email and Calendaring in the AWS Cloud

 Amazon WorkMail Security Controls

 Let’s talk about security for a bit.
 Amazon WorkMail includes a number of security features and controls that will allow it to meet the needs of many types of organizations.
 Here’s an overview of some of the most important features and controls:

 - Location Control – The Amazon WorkMail administrator can choose to create mailboxes in any supported AWS region.
 All mail and other data will be stored within the region and will not be transferred to any other region.
-During the Preview, Amazon WorkMail will be supported in the US East (Northern Virginia) and EU (Ireland) regions, with more to follow over time.
+During the Preview, Amazon WorkMail will be supported in the US East (N. Virginia) and Europe (Ireland) regions, with more to follow over time.